The procedure for using the Library’s 3D printer is as follows:

 I. Design creation:

 - Any 3D drafting software may be used to create a design as long as the file can be saved in .stl, .obj, or .thing file format.
-WCPL uses Sketchup which is free to download.
+We recommend Sketchup which is free to download or Tinkercad which is a web based program.

-- The Library has computers with CAD software (Sketchup) at the Main and Bob Kirby Branches that may be used to create a design.
+- The Library has computers with CAD software (Sketchup) at the Main Library and the Bob Kirby Branch that may be used to create a design.

 - Digital designs also are available from various file-sharing databases such as Thingiverse.